iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.1.2/report.md

 > Opt-Out<br> :date: __2021-03-19 00:51:00__

 > Uninstalling.
 Does not give exposure alerts.
 I did not update the app to say I had covid, but the state knows and called me.
 I don't get exposure notifications when I'm at my house.
 The whole reason I downloaded this was to be notified of possible exposure and I have never gotten a notification ever.
 Waste of time.<br> :date: __2021-03-18 07:41:20__

-> bad<br> :date: __2021-03-13 16:48:24__

-> Has ANYONE on this review thread been notified of a positive Covid-19 contact?
-Anyone?
-I was encouraged to download and use this app when I was first tested in Union County.
-I checked in with my status every day, for many months.
-I have NEVER been notified of a potential Covid-19 exposure.
-As a first responder, I know that I have been within close contact with dozens of Covid-positive people.
-I have lost confidence that this is a valid weapon against the continuing pandemic.<br> :date: __2021-03-09 16:28:14__